shonginger/GoPhonebook/README.md

  2. Get invalid page (such as -10)
  3. Get page that does not exist
  4. Adding more than the page size then getting both pages, afterwards delete one user and attempt to get the 2nd page.

+ # SCALE
+ I'm not sure what you meant by that requirement but the code I wrote does not support scale maybe it needs a rate limiter :D